-A sinus wash with a Neti pot is recommended as part of your personal hygiene regimen.
-Daily is great (like brushing your teeth), but even a couple of times a week will make a difference in keeping your sinus passages healthy and your whole head feeling better!
+Doing a sinus wash using a Neti Pot is recommended as part of your personal hygiene regimen.
+Daily sinus irrigation is great (like brushing your teeth), but not necessary.
+Even a couple of times a week will make a difference in keeping your sinus passages healthy and your whole head feeling better!

-In addition to using a saline solution, I like to add organic hydrosols to your sinus wash will increase the therapeutic value of this cleansing practice.
+In addition to using a saline solution, adding organic hydrosols to your sinus wash will increase the therapeutic value of this cleansing practice.
 It is crucial you use only the freshest hydrosols from a supplier you really trust.
 Hydrosols can become contaminated if they are old or not stored properly.
-And for Heaven’s sake, DO NOT use essential oils in the neti pot.
-They are far too concentrated to use directly on delicate mucus membranes.
-You only have to try it once to understand how true this is!
+And for Heaven’s sake, NEVER use essential oils in the Neti Pot!
+They are far too concentrated to use directly on delicate mucous membranes.
+You only have to try it once to understand how truly uncomfortably it will be.
 Your nasal passages will burn like fire and your eyes will water.
 Listen to your body.

-Each hydrosol has it’s own unique set of therapeutic benefits as well as being extremely gentle and nourishing for the body.
-Adding them to your sinus wash will enhance the experience.
+Each hydrosol has its own unique set of therapeutic benefits as well as being extremely gentle and nourishing for the body.
+Adding them to your sinus wash will enhance the experience exponentially.

-Which Hydrosols to Use in a Neti Pot?
+Which Hydrosols Can I Use in a Neti Pot?

 - Lavender: A classic.
 Calming, soothing, nourishing.

 - German Chamomile: Helps with infection and inflammation.